 Eucharistic Visitors are licensed by the Bishop, after approval of the Rector and Vestry, to take the Consecrated Elements from a Holy Eucharist celebrated at church to Shut-ins and administer the Communion to them on behalf of the Parish family.

 This ministry requires training from the Diocesan assigned officer and also Safe Church training.
-For more information speak with Pastor Randy.
+For more information speak with Rev. Mary.
 You can obtain the license application from the Diocesan web site at Eucharistic-Visitor-Application

 The application and current schedule for Safe Church Training can be obtained from the Diocesan website at Safe Church or from Keith McKenna the Parish Safe Church Officer.